 Buying the tickets

-You can buy the tickets to the main temple on the spot or online (read below).
+You can buy tickets to the main temple on the spot or online (read below).
 You need to head over to the ticket station right opposite the Bus station (also near the railway station).
-The counter opens at 4 am in the morning and people stand in the queue since 3 am.
+The counter opens at 4 am in the morning and people stand in queue since 3 am.

 A certain number of free tickets are available every day.
 But other than that your waiting time at the temple will depend upon the cost of your ticket.
 Expect the maximum waiting time as below: